MattBlack85/astro_monitor/README.md

 - `--system-monitor` monitor system resources (CPU and RAM) usage and log it

 The main folder where you'll find the logs is `~/.local/share/astromonitor/logs`

+# Compile it and run
+If you want to compile it by yourself, the project is pure `Rust`, you just need the rust toolchain (see https://rustup.rs/), then clone this repo with `git clone https://github.com/MattBlack85/astro_monitor` or `git clone git@github.com:MattBlack85/astro_monitor` cd into the folder `cd astro_monitor` and then `cargo build --release`.
+You will find the compiled program then under `target/release/astromonitor` you can move the program around (for example /usr/local/bin)